SilverTongue1729/math-problem-generator/README.md

 - `type`: Specifies the output type (`latex` for now, more types can be added later).
 - `output_file`: The file path where the output will be saved.
 - `font_size`: The font size for the LaTeX document (e.g., `normalsize`, `Large`, `small`).
+- `seed`: The seed for the random number generator.
+If `None`, a random seed will be used.
 - `problems`: A list of problem configurations where each configuration is a tuple containing:
   - The symbol (`+` for addition, `*` for multiplication).
   - The number of problems.